pwall567/kjson-core/README.md

 The original order of the input is maintained on parsing or on the programmatic creation of a `JSONObject`.

-The constructor for `JSONObject` is not publicly accessible, but an `of()` function is available in the `companion object`, and a `Builder` nested class allows objects to be constructed dynamically.
+The constructor for `JSONObject` is not publicly accessible, but an `of()` function is available in the `companion object`, and a `build` function and the `Builder` nested class allow objects to be constructed dynamically.

 ### `JSON`